Moe94n/excel-ai-assistant/README.md

 - **Dual AI Backend Options**:
   - **OpenAI API**: Use cloud-based GPT models for high-quality results
   - **Ollama Integration**: Process data locally with open-source models for privacy and cost savings
+- **Column Context Understanding**: Process cells with context from other columns for more intelligent transformations
+- **Row Numbering**: Clear row numbering with total row count display for better navigation
+- **Auto-Save Capability**: Automatically save changes to source files after batch processing
 - **Customizable Templates**: Save your favorite prompts for quick reuse
 - **Batch Processing**: Apply transformations to multiple cells efficiently
 - **Interactive Data View**: View, edit, and copy cell data with an intuitive interface